Welsh Judo Association

-A purpose-built GBP1.1m dojo opened at the Institute in October 2009 to house the WJA, allowing the full-time tutorage of promising athletes.
+A purpose-built GBP 1.1m dojo opened at the Institute in October 2009 to house the WJA, allowing the full-time tutorage of promising athletes.

+The Welsh Judo Association is based at the Sport Wales National Centre, Sophia Gardens, Cardiff.

+Notable judokas

 Natalie Powell was the first athlete from the National Judo Centre to qualify for the Olympic Games.
 Natalie Powell made it to the quarter-finals of the -78 kg women at Rio Olympics 2016.

-The Welsh Judo Association is based at the Sport Wales National Centre, Sophia Gardens, Cardiff, as is the Welsh Judo Association Academy.